NXij/pixel-shannon-combos/README.md

 NR SA and NR SA carrier aggregation combinations get defined here per mobile carrier

+## Note
+This is by no means final as I do not understand many of the functionality defined in the uecapconfig files

 ## Running
 Provide the file as an argument to the uecaps.py script: